The Strategic Experience Architect:

 Strategic hybrid roles now command premium salaries ($65–140k+)

-But behind these statistics are real professionals navigating this transformation firsthand.
+Behind these statistics are real professionals navigating this transformation firsthand.

 "I was a product designer wearing multiple hats at Bain & Company.
 In that role I helped Global 500 clients across different industries solve their enterprise-level design and innovation challenges."